Databricks · DCASD

 In terms of compensation, mid-level data engineers with Spark proficiency in the United States commonly earn in the range of $130,000–$180,000 annually, with senior roles exceeding $200,000 at major technology firms.
 Industry surveys suggest that certified professionals can command 10–20% salary premiums over non-certified peers with equivalent experience.
 The certification is valid for two years and pairs well with other Databricks credentials—such as the Databricks Certified Data Engineer Associate or the Databricks Certified Machine Learning Associate—for professionals building a broader Databricks certification portfolio.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 604 questions.

 Explanation